1936 Summer Olympics: Notable achievements

 After winning the middleweight class, the Egyptian weightlifter Khadr El Touni continued to compete for another 45 minutes, finally exceeding the total of the German silver medalist by 35 kg.
 The 20-year-old El Touni lifted a total of 387.5 kg, crushing two German world champions and breaking the then-Olympic and world records, while the German lifted 352.5 kg.
 Furthermore, El Touni had lifted 15 kg more than the light-heavyweight gold medalist, a feat only El Touni has accomplished.
 El Touni's new world records stood for 13 years.
 Fascinated by El Touni's performance, Adolf Hitler rushed down to greet this human miracle.
 Prior to the competition, Hitler was said to have been sure that Rudolf Ismayr and Adolf Wagner would embarrass all other opponents.
 Hitler was so impressed by El Touni's domination in the middleweight class that he ordered a street named after him in Berlin's Olympic village.
 The Egyptian held the No. 1 position on the IWF list of history's 50 greatest weightlifters for 60 years, until the 1996 Games in Atlanta where Turkey's Naim Süleymanoğlu surpassed him to top the list.

 Italy's football team continued their dominance under head coach Vittorio Pozzo, winning the gold medal in these Olympics between their two consecutive World Cup victories (1934 and 1938).
 Much like the successes of German athletes, this triumph was claimed by supporters of Benito Mussolini's regime as a vindication of the superiority of the fascist system.
 Austria won the silver; a controversial win after Hitler called for a rematch of the quarterfinals match to discount Peru's 4–2 win over Austria.
 The Peruvian national Olympic team refused to play the match again and withdrew from the games.
 In the quarter-finals of the football tournament, Peru beat Austria 4–2 in extra-time.
-Peru rallied from a two-goal deficit in the final 15 minutes of normal time.
+Peru had rallied from a two-goal deficit in the final 15 minutes of normal time.
 During extra-time, Peruvian fans allegedly ran onto the field and attacked an Austrian player.
 In the chaos, Peru scored twice and won, 4–2.
 However, Austria protested and the International Olympic Committee ordered a replay without any spectators.
 The Peruvian government refused and their entire Olympic squad left in protest as did Colombia.